Being Victor

 Being Victor was a web and television series set in Glasgow, Scotland.
 It was produced by Shed Media Scotland.

 Synopsis

-Vinnie Dupe (Dean Smith) is seventeen years old, and he’s doing his Highers at Queen Mary’s College in Glasgow, Scotland.
-He used to get a hard time at school, but college isn’t too bad, and Vinnie has an active online life to keep him busy, blogging as his witty, scathing alter ego as "Victor Sage".
+Vinnie Dupe (Dean Smith) is seventeen years old, and he is doing his Highers at Queen Mary’s College in Glasgow, Scotland.
+He used to get a hard time at school, but college is not too bad, and Vinnie has an active online life to keep him busy, blogging as his witty, scathing alter ego as "Victor Sage".

 Vinnie’s best friends are Eva and Doyle.
-It’s always been the three of them, a slightly goofy clique happy to hover round the edges of cool.
+It has always been the three of them, a slightly goofy clique happy to hover round the edges of cool.
 But nothing stays the same forever, and things are about to change as Eva starts dating Danny Burton (Sam Robertson), college goldenboy and Vinnie's tormenter.
 Vinnie is determined to split them up and uses his blog to interfere in his friends' lives with some dire consequences.